 - Students may use the style manual accepted by their discipline for formatting references, citations, etc. Students should review the applicable formatting guidelines and checklist before submitting a draft.
 Students are encouraged to review the Sample Pages (PDF) and utilize the Templates available online.
 Should students choose to use the LaTeX Template, they are responsible for ensuring the resulting document conforms to the formatting guidelines.

 Students are responsible for making changes required by the Formatting Advisor resubmitting their document for final approval in time to meet the deadline.
 Changes required by the committee must also be made in time to meet the deadline.
-Although it is possible to defend on the deadline day, it is not recommended as substantive or formatting changes may be required.
+Although it is possible to defend on the deadline day, if the ETD deadline and defense deadline are the same, it is not recommended as substantive or formatting changes may be required.
 Students are advised to submit a draft to the Formatting Advisor 2‐4 weeks prior to the defense/ETD deadline date.

-The Formatting Advisor will review each ETD in the order received and send an email when the document is approved.
-This email serves as official notification that an ETD has been accepted by The Graduate School.
-Doctoral students will also receive confirmation through ProQuest/UMI.
+The Formatting Advisor will review each ETD in the order received and the student and committee will be emailed when the document is approved.
+This email serves as official notification that an ETD has been accepted by the Graduate School.
 The Graduate School handles the remainder of the publication process for students.
 Once a document has been approved changes cannot be made so students should be sure to check for typos and numerical errors.

 MSU libraries commit to electronic archiving of works received, making sure that these will be accessible in the future, regardless of changes in media and standards.
 By not accepting paper copies, the University reduces handling and library costs, saves you money, and makes it possible for access to increase.

 NB: Your committee and/or department may still want a paper version.